061 204545 linc@mic.ul.ie

 Extra INCO Capitation for Settings

-Early Learning and Care Settings that register an Inclusion CoOrdinator (INCO) who has graduated from LINC will receive an extra €2 per week in capitation per ECCE-eligible child in a pre-school room, where the child is on an ECCE/CCSP/TEC programme.
+Early Learning and Care Settings that register a graduate of the LINC Programme as their settings Inclusion Coordinator (INCO) will receive an extra €2 per week in capitation per ECCE-eligible child in a pre-school room, where the child is on an ECCE/CCSP/TEC programme.
 Subject to detailed operational guidelines, the increase applies from

-a) Graduation of the Inclusion Coordinator from the higher education programme.
+a) Graduation of the Inclusion Coordinator from the LINC Programme

 The additional €2 capitation applies to all children in the setting.